5 Stock Valuation Myths You Should Know the Fact

 5 Stock Valuation Myths and The Facts Beyond Them

-1) Myth : Valuation should be accurate
+1) Myth #1: Valuation should be accurate.

-2) Myth : The more complex the valuation model is, the more accurate the result is.
+2) Myth #2: The more complex the valuation model is, the more accurate the result is.

-4) Myth : Stock valuation does not matter because market players or market makers determine the stock price.
+4) Myth #4: Stock valuation does not matter because market players or market makers determine the stock price.

 Fact: The myth might be valid for the short-term horizon.
 However, in the long run, stock prices often move in line with their fair value.
 Therefore, valuation does matter for long term purposes.

-5) Myth : Valuation is an objective method because it is quantitative in nature.
+5) Myth #5: Valuation is an objective method because it is quantitative in nature.

 Fact: Before proceeding into valuation, there are always some assumptions that we create to base our calculation.
 For example, capturing quarterly financial reports instead of semi-annual as the denominators can result in different analyses.
 Sometimes, the results might be biased if the analysts are not mindful and precise.

-What to do next?
+What to Do Next?

 Knowing these facts might help us decide which type of stocks’ purchasers we are.
-Traders are inclined to pay more attention to technical analysis, but valuation complements them to convince they are trading good stocks.
+Traders are inclined to pay more attention to technical analysis, but valuation complements them to ensure that they are trading good stocks.
 Investors prioritize valuation because they seek long-rung financial objectives.
 Technical analysis can help them enter the market and determine whether the targeted stocks are fluctuating within the moving average of the market price.
 Indeed, they can use several technical analysis methods as they wish.

 To read more about Islamic Finance related topics, please click here and visit our academy.